✨ Sign Up for our People People Newsletter

 • An employee is passed up for a promotion and they reconsider the growth opportunities they have in their current role.

-• An employee hits their two-year mark at your company and they reflect on whether or not their experience has met their expectations when they started.
+• An employee hits their two-year mark at a company and they reflect on whether or not their experience has met their expectations when they started.

 Studies show that there are a variety of natural, recurring points when employees start to think about leaving their current role.
 Job search activity rises significantly around birthdays (+12%), workplace anniversaries (+6%), role anniversaries (+9%), and friend/classmate reunions (+17%).
 Those numbers are even higher for major landmarks, like five-year anniversaries or 40th birthdays.